New January 2026

 Pictures: 1, horrible, not my work.
 2, Early DD one, wooden frame.
 3, 2013, aluminium frame, current design.

 We recommend the aluminium frame, My supplier will supply it cut to length so, it's only drilling holes and bolting the frame together.
-You can build a timber frame an we can supply all details.
-This is a registered design so whilst you can build for your own use information provided must not be used for commercial production.
+You can build a timber frame and we can supply all details.
+This is a registered design so whilst you can build for your own use, the information provided must not be used for commercial production.

 Pic 1